mashimom/mancala/README.md

 ### The compromises

 1. the waiting room is an entity on database, it is a poor choice but for time constraints I am not building a queue.
-The good solution would be to queue players that want to participate in a game, probably use the games/win rate to tier players in different queues for better experience.
+The good solution would be to queue players that want to participate in a game, probably use the `wins/games` rate to tier players in different queues for better experience.
 Then an async process would consume pairs of players from the queue and create the games.
-2. The rematch option has a hibernate constraint bug that is preventing it from being stored.
+2. The rematch option has a JPA/Hibernate constraint bug that is preventing it from being stored.
 Anyway it was not prime ready because a user can play another game against another user without it being a rematch (win counts, etc.).
-I will be fixing it if I have everything else finished.
+I will be fixing it, if I have everything else finished.
 3. In order to avoid dtos, and thus a lot of boilerplate code, there is a serialization hack to get public ids from entities.
 DTOs should not be first concern when creating a POC, they are a natural change that comes after the drift between the API aggregates and the data store entities.